TakeprofitTechnology/ReleaseNotes/Kloshira MT5.md

 ## Version v24.12.18.52 (18 December, 2024)
 ## Changes
-* The gateway sync timeout on restart has been exceeded;
+* The gateway sync timeout on restart has been increased;

 ## Version v24.12.10.45 (10 December, 2024)
 ### Changes